Here's a super easy bread recipe from my buddy Anita in Scotland.

 You're going to be surprised at how little you need...

 Yes, THAT is ALL You Need!

-We will need to get a plastic box, Anita uses one this size: 8" x 16" x 6" deep.
+For this super easy bread, we will need to get a plastic box.
+Anita uses one this size: 8" x 16" x 6" deep.

 (If this is too much bread to store in your refrigerator, simply halve the ingredients.)

 So there you have it!
 A very quick and easy way to make bread with four ingredients.
 I like the way Anita doesn't add sugar.
 I find that bread in the USA tastes a little too sweet.

 As a kid, our family vacationed in France many times (just a quick trip down from England) and mom and I loved to sink our teeth into fresh French bread.
 I also noticed that real French bread isn't sweet tasting, either.

 We would make huge "butties" (sandwiches) out of the 'restaurant loaf' (very wide bread) and I preferred the restaurant loaf to the skinny baguette loaves.